nadaahmed2001/firebase-image-crud/README.md

 # firebase-image-crud

-A simple HTML application with Firebase integration for CRUD operations (Create, Read) with images.
+A simple HTML application with Firebase integration for CRUD operations (Create, Read, Update, Delete) with images.

 ## Introduction